jkage198/SaturnREDUMPExtractor/README.md

 # SaturnREDUMPExtractor
-Quick tool to extract REDUMP Saturn set.
+Quick tool to extract REDUMP Saturn/Dreamcast zipped/7zipped set.

 * *Supports/generates CSV file containing list of all archives.
 Rows set to TRUE will be batch extracted.*
 * *Supports multi-disc extraction under a single folder.*